• The Upfit Insider

 Cantilever

-Stays level on slopes, pivots from side, can load from sides
+Platform stays level on slopes, can load from side

 2,000–5,500 lbs